Fort Lewis Six: Background

 During the Vietnam War, Fort Lewis became a major staging area for troops being sent to the war zone.
-It processed the induction of 2.3 million soldiers between 1966 and 1972, and became the army's central training ground for Vietnam combat, complete with a 15,000-acre mock Vietnam village containing thatched-roof structures, hidden tunnels, and play-acting "Viet Cong."
+It processed the induction of 2.3 million soldiers between 1966 and 1972, and became one of the army's central training grounds for Vietnam combat, complete with a 15,000-acre mock Vietnam village containing thatched-roof structures, hidden tunnels, and play-acting "Viet Cong."
 The anti-Vietnam War movement in the local area near the base also grew with the expansion of the war.
 In the Fall of 1968, various antiwar and student activists united with dissident GIs to form the GI-Civilian Alliance for Peace (GI-CAP).
 Before the end of the year other activists opened The Shelter Half antiwar GI Coffeehouse in Tacoma.
 The Shelter Half and GI-CAP began working together and soon active-duty soldiers and local activists organized antiwar activity.
 On February 16, 1969, an estimated 300 GIs led around 1,000 demonstrators through downtown Seattle to a rally at Tacoma's Eagles Auditorium where they listened to speeches against the war and racism, and for GI rights.
 By the end of 1970, six different underground antiwar newspapers had been created for and by GIs in the area.
 The newspapers, including the Lewis-McChord Free Press, Vietnam GI, and Fed Up!, were often smuggled onto bases and spread through GI networks far beyond the Seattle/Tacoma area.

 On December 11, 1969, The Shelter Half received an official letter announcing that the military was placing it "OFF LIMITS" for all military personnel.
 According to the New York Times, this was "the first time that the military ha[d] moved to prevent soldiers from frequenting" GI coffeehouses.
 In response a group of students at the University of Washington in Seattle organized what they called "the Trial of the Army", which on January 21 convened a panel of thirteen active-duty servicemen to listen to testimony about the Vietnam War and daily life in the military.
 Hundreds of civilians and GIs attended the mock-trial which heard from more than 50 local GIs as well as civilians.
 The "Trial" generated significant local and national publicity and probably contributed to the military's decision to abandon their efforts to declare the Shelter Half off limits.